-The Pyramid of the Magician (the other given name) is the first thing you see when you enter the site, a majestic 35 meter tower with 60 degrees of inclination.
+The Pyramid of the Magician (the other given name) is the first thing you see when you enter the site, a majestic 35-meter tower with 60 degrees of inclination.
 Its construction began in the 6th Century and it took over 400 years to complete and it is made of the superimposition of five temples.
-Unfortunately it is closed to the public at the time I am writing this post.
+Unfortunately, it is closed to the public at the time I am writing this post.
 I have actually never been able to climb it in the 3 times I was there.
-But it is just an amazing temple to look at, symbol of the grandeur of the Mayan civilisation.
+But it is just an amazing temple to look at, a symbol of the grandeur of the Mayan civilization.

 I am sure the most popular building is the Great Pyramid similar to the House of the Magician, due to its magnitude, with nine bases, but with the plus that you will be able to climb this one and it will be much easier than the others like Coba for example, as the steps are restructured and made as regular steps.
 When you reach the top, you will have a view of an unimaginable beauty.
-The entire city lays before your eyes and beyond it a green carpet at the horizon.
-Beside the beautiful view, please take some tome to check out Temple of the Macaws right there on top and, leaning on your right facing the temple, a beautiful decorated wall is raising from the jungle.
+The entire city lays before your eyes and beyond it a green carpet on the horizon.
+Besides the beautiful view, please take some time to check out Temple of the Macaws right there on top and, leaning on your right facing the temple, a beautifully decorated wall is raising from the jungle.

 You can go up the building and admire the beautiful frieze made with stone mosaic, which is one of the most complex examples of Mayan geometric art.

-The site of Uxmal together with the nearby sites of Labna, sayil and Kabah of the Puuc region, are considered the more representative of the Mayan Art and architecture.
+The site of Uxmal together with the nearby sites of Labna, Sayl, and Kabah of the Puuc region, (the Ruta Puuc) is considered the more representative of the Mayan Art and architecture.

 How to get to Uxmal

-BY BUS – ADO busses would take you there directly either from Cancun , Playa del Carmen, Tulum or Merida.
-You can check here the time table
+BY BUS – ADO busses would take you there directly either from Cancun, Playa del Carmen, Tulum or Merida.
+You can check here the schedule